 - 16. Do not operate the machine while under the influence of alcohol or drugs. - 17.
 Mow only in daylight or good artificial light. - 18.
 Never carry passengers. - Back up slowly.
 Always look down and behind before and while backing to avoid a back-over accident. - 20.
 Slow down before turning.
 Operate the machine smoothly.
 Avoid erratic operation and excessive speed.
-Be aware of your direction of travel to avoid accidents. - Disengage blade(s), set parking brake, stop engine and wait until the blade(s) come to a complete stop before removing grass catcher, emptying grass, unclogging chute, removing any grass or debris, or making any adjustments. - 22.
+Be aware of your direction of travel to avoid accidents. - 21.
+Disengage blade(s), set parking brake, stop engine, and wait until the blade(s) come to a complete stop before removing grass catcher, emptying grass, unclogging chute, removing any grass or debris, or making any adjustments. - 22.
 Never leave a running machine unattended.
-Always stop on level ground, turn off blade(s), place drive speed control levers in neutral, set parking brake, stop engine and remove key before leaving the operator position. - 23.
+Always stop on level ground, turn off blade(s), set parking brake, stop engine, and remove key before leaving the operator position. - 23.
 Use extra care when loading or unloading the machine on a trailer or truck.
-The machine should not be driven on unstable, unsecured or inadequate ramps because the machine could tip over causing serious personal injury. - 24.
-Check overhead clearances carefully before driving under low hanging tree branches, wires, door openings etc., where the operator and/or ROPS may be struck which could result in serious injury and/or machine tip over. - 25.
+The machine should not be driven on unstable, unsecured, or inadequate ramps because the machine could tip over causing serious personal injury. - 24.
+Check overhead clearances carefully before driving under low hanging tree branches, wires, door openings, etc., where the operator and/or ROPS may be struck which could result in serious injury and/or machine tip over. - 25.
 Muffler and engine become hot and can cause a burn.
 Do not touch. - 26.
-Disengage the blades, set the parking brake to the 'on' position and make sure the speed control lever are in the neutral position before attempting to start the engine.
+Disengage the blades and set the parking brake to the 'on' position before attempting to start the engine.
 Only start the engine from the operator's position.